sharon088/Nodejs-mongo-helm/README.md

         * Uses environment variables to pass the MongoDB service name to the test script.

 * **Environment Variables:**
-    * Used to pass configuration data (like the MongoDB service name) to the application and test scripts.
+    * Used to pass configuration data to the application and test scripts.
     * The `MONGO_SERVICE_NAME` environment variable is passed to the `k8s-test.js` script, ensuring dynamic service name resolution.
+    * The `NODE_ENV` environment variable is passed to the application deployment to define the application's environment.

 ## Customization, Rolling Updates, and Service Connectivity